GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 # 5. Evaluating output
-When we run PGGB, the ‘odgi stats -S’ option was used to generate statistics for the seqwish and smoothxg graph and ‘multiqc -m’ option was used on to generate a MultiQC report of the graphs’ statistics and visualizations.
-All the related results can be found in the multiqc report(.html)
+When we ran PGGB, the 'odgi stats -S' option was utilized to generate statistics for both the seqwish and smoothxg graphs and the 'multiqc -m' option was employed to generate a MultiQC report, providing comprehensive statistics and visualizations of the graphs.
+All pertinent results can be located in the MultiQC report, which is saved in HTML format.

-## Multiqc output
+## Pangenome graph visualization using ODGI

 ### ODGI Compressed 1D visualization
+This image shows a 1D rendering of the built pangenome graph.
+The graph nodes are arranged from left to right, forming the pangenome sequence.
+Summarization of path coverage across all paths.
+Dark blue means highest coverage.
+Dark red means lowest coverage.
+The path names are placed on the left.
+The black lines under the paths are the links, which represent the graph topology.
 ![ODGI Compressed 1D visualization](theme_figures/ODGI-Compressed-1D-5NM.png)

 ### ODGI 1D visualization